ABOUT AFTYN

 COMING HOME.

-In 2016, Aftyn watched the election night returns abroad where she had been working for the United Nations advocating for refugees and forcibly displaced persons.
+In 2016, Aftyn watched the election night returns abroad where she had been working for the United Nations advocating for LGBTQIA refugees and forcibly displaced persons.
 Unlike many of her peers, Aftyn decided to return to Tennessee because she wanted to advocate for people at home.
 When she returned, the first person she met with was Rep. Gloria Johnson who helped Aftyn, like so many others, get involved with politics.

 FIGHTING BACK.

 In 2017, Aftyn was hired by the Tennessee Justice Center as their healthcare community organizer and she was thrown into the chaos of preserving the Affordable Care Act and Medicaid.
 She traveled across the state raising awareness about the Trump administration’s attacks on healthcare and putting pressure on Tennessee’s elected officials to pass policies for the uninsured and families with kids with disabilities.
-She organized with many state legislative representatives during this time including Senator Charlane Oliver, Rep. Gloria Johnson, Rep. Justin Jones, Rep. John Ray Clemmons and Rep. Craig Fitzhugh.
+During this time, she also became “infamous” for her political theater stunts including trolling former Congresswoman Diane Black via her character “Diantoinette.”

 ENOUGH IS ENOUGH.